MAJOR GRANTS

 FUNDING OPEN FOR APPLICATION

-There are three three-year major grants of 450,000 euros, which are non-targeted grants intended for cancer research.
+Applications are invited for three three-year major grants of 450,000 euros each.
+The major grants are non-targeted grants intended for cancer research.
 The major grants are intended for senior-level researchers.

 If applicants are not nominated to receive a major grant, their applications will be considered together with those for other research grants.